 Budapest is a gastronomic heaven.
 I was completely in LOVE with the traditional Hungarian soup – Goulash Soup (Beef Stew).
 I had tried it in different restaurants in Budapest and all tasted slightly different.
 The soup was not as thick (base) as the one I had in Prague.
 But the spices definitely had a good KICK to it.

-Here are some food to try in Budapest: Goulash Soup (Beef Stew), Chicken paprikash (Chicken Paprika), Töltött káposzta (Stuffed cabbage), Lángos (fried bread dough), Chimney cake (Transylvanian specialty, famous as Hungary’s oldest pastry), Winter salami.
+Here are some foods to try in Budapest Budapest delicacies: Goulash Soup (Beef Stew), Chicken paprikash (Chicken Paprika), Töltött káposzta (Stuffed cabbage), Lángos (fried bread dough), Chimney cake (Transylvanian specialty, famous as Hungary’s oldest pastry), Winter salami.

-Hope you found our post useful in planning your 2 days in Budapest Itinerary!
+Hope you found our post useful in planning your 2 days Budapest Itinerary!
 Safe Travels.

 Additional Resources for Europe Travel

 - Tips on planning your first trip to Europe